legend80s/eslint-plugin-function-name/README.md

   </a>
 </p>

-> An eslint plugin to enforce method or function name stick to the conventions.
+> An eslint plugin to enforce method or function name conforms to conventions.

 ## Installation